Sermon: How to Know We Love Christ

 There is a bond or union between us because we both love the same Person.
-To the Christian then, Christ's friend is our friend.
+To the Christian, then, Christ's friend is our friend.
 We are members of the same body.
-We are children in the same family, and we are soldiers in the same army.
-I am using those analogies that are in the Bible; we are pilgrims on the same road.
+We are children in the same family.
+We are soldiers in the same army.
+I am using those analogies that are in the Bible.
+We are pilgrims on the same road.

 I Corinthians 1:9 God is faithful, by whom you were called into the fellowship of His Son, Jesus Christ our Lord.

 Fellowship means, sharing, or communion with, companionship with, or association with.
 We have been called into an association—a companionship, a fellowship, a communion with Christ.
 All those words are synonyms.
 The only difference might be the degree of the intimacy that is expressed by using the synonym, but it indicates all of the synonyms.
 And fellowship indicates people having things in common—doing things together because they have something in common.
 And that something we have in common is our love for Christ.